cdktf/cdktf-provider-cloudflare/docs/loadBalancerMonitor.csharp.md

 - *Type:* object

 Follow redirects if returned by the origin.
-Only valid if `type` is "http" or "https".
+This parameter is only valid for HTTP and HTTPS monitors.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_monitor#follow_redirects LoadBalancerMonitor#follow_redirects}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_monitor#follow_redirects LoadBalancerMonitor#follow_redirects}

 ---